FAQEED Article 11EU

 EU Energy Efficiency Directive Does ISO 50001 satisfy Article 11 energy-audit obligations?

-The practical question is whether the enterprise is in the 85 TJ management-system route, the 10 TJ audit route, or a national implementation path that requires additional evidence.
+Determine whether the enterprise is in the 85 TJ management-system route, the 10 TJ audit route, or a national implementation path that requires additional evidence.

 Author